Kale Salad with Thai Sesame-Curry Dressing

 - • 1 large medium chopped avocado.

-- • ½ - 1 TBSP of white sesame to sprinkle on the salad.
+- • ½ - 1 tablespoon of white sesame to sprinkle on the salad.

-- • 1 TBSP low sodium soy sauce.
+- • 1 tablespoon low sodium soy sauce.

 - Prepare vegetables and fruit for the salad.
 You can find fresh kale, chopped and washed ready to eat from your local grocery store.